 The New Terrorism

 The New Terrorism is an educational kit for American schools from the 1970s.
 It consists of a strip of photo slides, a one-sided record, a booklet and a game.
-Using examples of current affairs at the time, the kit was used to teach high school kids about the threat of terrorism.
+Using examples of current affairs at the time, the kit was used to teach high-school kids about the threat of terrorism.
 For the work, the film strip was recorded with a video recorder and the footage slowed so the slide show would match the exact length of the album.
 When played simultaneously the two resources do not synchronize.
 This de-synchronization interrupts and suspends the viewer’s reading of the footage.
-The meaning of the document escapes its original educational- and sensational-intention and the process of creating certain historical narratives becomes evident.
+The meaning of the document evades its original educational – and sensational – intention and the process of creating certain historical narratives becomes evident.

 Camera: Itay Marom

 Production: pong film